epfl-ada/ada-2023-project-randada/README.md

 The link between the pre-processed CMU and Rotten tomatoes datasets is made using 3 matching criteria: `Movie Name`  `Movie Release Date` and `Movie Runtime`.
 This brings us to about 2'549 matches out of 26'772 movies in the CMU dataset.

-To identify the 100 most famous actors of all time, a list was compiled from IMdB : top100 actors of all time.

-Additionally, a dataset containing information on movie budgets was extracted from The Movie DataBase (TMDB).

-We used a dataset featuring Consumer Price Indexes (CPI) to adjust movie box office revenues and film budgets for inflation rates spanning from 1913 to 2012.
-This dataset was sourced from OECD.stat.

 #### Financial
 For the success analysis, we also want to investigate the financial success of a movie.
 The `Box office revenues` and `Budget` parameters will be used to do so.

-[Budget]() : import the `Budget` parameter as is not one of the CMU dataset parameters.
-Budget is essential to reduce the risk of confounders when analyzing the relationship between title features and the box office revenue.
+[Budget](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) : import the `Budget` parameter as it is not present in the CMU dataset parameters.
+Budget info is used to calculate movie profit, which can be useful to analyse the movie success.
+This dataset was collected from TMDB and GroupLens.

-[CPI]() : to adjust budget and box office revenue of the movies, with inflation data - the Consumer Price Index (CPI) of the OCDE.
+[CPI](https://stats.oecd.org/index.aspx?DataSetCode=PRICES_CPI#) : Consumer Price Indexes (CPI) were used to adjust movie box office revenues and film budgets for inflation rates spanning from 1913 to 2012.
+This dataset was sourced from OECD.stat.

 TO MODIFY : The link between the pre-processed CMU and xx datasets is made using 3 matching criteria: `Movie Name`  `Movie Release Date` and `Movie Runtime`.
 This brings us to about xx matches out of xx movies in the CMU dataset.

 #### Actor's fame
-xx
+[Top100 actors](https://m.imdb.com/list/ls058011111/) To identify the 100 most famous actors of all time, a list was compiled from IMdB : top100 actors of all time.

 ## Methods
 ### NLP analysis